Herman Landon: First World War

 The 3rd Brigade, part of 1st Infantry Division, mobilised with the British Expeditionary Force (BEF) on the outbreak of the First World War, and was sent to France.
 Landon commanded it during the Retreat from Mons, the Battle of the Marne and the Battle of the Aisne, and was promoted to major-general, "for distinguished service in the field", in October.

-During the First Battle of Ypres, the divisional commander, Major-General Samuel Lomax, was wounded in action (and later dies of his injuries in April 1915), and Landon took command.
+During the First Battle of Ypres, which began in October, the divisional commander, Major-General Samuel Lomax, was severely wounded in action (and later died of his injuries in April 1915), and Landon took command.
 By the end of the battle in November, however, he himself was invalided home, and was relieved as divisional commander by Major General Sir David Henderson.
-He was formally replaced in command of his brigade by Lieutenant Colonel Richard Butler on 13 November.
+Landon was formally replaced in command of his brigade by Lieutenant Colonel Richard Butler on 13 November.

 On his recovery in December, he was appointed inspector of infantry, and early in 1915 was appointed to command the 9th (Scottish) Division of the New Army.
 He accompanied it to France, but was replaced in September due to ill health, shortly before the division saw combat, and sustained heavy losses, at the Battle of Loos.

-In October he took command of the 33rd Division, this time remaining with the division when it went into combat at the Battle of the Somme in July 1916.
+In October he took command of the New Army's 33rd Division, this time remaining with the division when it went into combat at the Battle of the Somme in July 1916.
 In September he exchanged commands with Major General Reginald Pinney and was appointed to command the 35th Division, remaining with it until July 1917, when his health forced him to retire from active service.

-From August 1917 to May 1918 he commanded the 64th Division in the Home Forces, finally retiring from the army on 19 August 1919.
+From August 1917 to March 1918 he commanded the 64th Division in the Home Forces, before finally retiring from the army on 19 August 1919.

 During the war, he was mentioned in dispatches three more times.
 After the war, he was appointed a Companion of the Order of St Michael and St George (CMG).
 He also received the French Croix de Guerre, and was appointed a Commander of the Belgian Order of Leopold.

 Family

 Landon married Christian Ethel Sharp (1876–1957) in 1903, and they had one daughter, Mary Christian Landon (1904–1968).

-Landon died in 1948 at the family home in Scottow, Norfolk.
+Landon died at the age of 89 in October 1948 at the family home in Scottow, Norfolk.